-The distribution agreement will provide that, subject to the terms and conditions contained in the agreement, Original Hillenbrand will effect the distribution after the close of business on the distribution date, which we expect will be , 2008.
-Nevertheless, Original Hillenbrand has reserved the sole and absolute discretion to determine whether to proceed with the distribution, the timing of the distribution and to alter any and all terms of the distribution until it has been completed.
-In addition, the distribution is subject to the satisfaction or waiver by Original Hillenbrand, in its sole discretion, of a number of conditions.
+The distribution agreement will provide that, subject to the terms and conditions contained in the agreement, Original Hillenbrand will effect the distribution after the close of business on the distribution date, which will be March 31, 2008.
+The distribution is subject to the satisfaction or waiver by Original Hillenbrand, in its sole discretion, of a number of conditions.
 See "The Separation - Conditions to the Distribution."